dqops/dqo/docs/examples/table-availability.md

 ORDER BY time_period
 **************************************************
 ```
 You can also see the results returned by the sensor.
-The actual value of failures in this example is 1.0, what is below maximum
+The actual value of failures in this example is 1.0, which is below the maximum
 threshold level set in the warning (2).
 ```
 **************************************************